UK's Johnson considering new national lockdown for England

 The pandemic is spreading in most parts of Britain, where the official death toll of 46,299 is the highest in Europe.

-The new measures were still under discussion, and no final decision had been made, the official said.
+The prime minister has called a cabinet meeting for later on Saturday and the new measures are still under discussion with no final decision made, the official said.
 Scotland, Wales and Northern Ireland run their own policies on fighting the pandemic.

 Johnson is expected to hold a news conference on Monday to announce the new measures, which would allow only essential shops and schools, nurseries and universities to remain open, The Times newspaper said.